 Community Grants are only available to rural communities who have a trained Community Animator.
-To get involved with the Rural Mental Health Project, visit our About page to learn more.
+To get involved with the Rural Mental Health Project, visit our Animator Training to learn more.

 If you are an Animator who has not yet received their Certificate of Completion, make sure that you have completed Module 7 of the online training and then contact us at firstname.lastname@example.org for your certificate.

-The Application Deadline for Year 1 has now passed.
+The Application Deadline for Year 1 and Year 2 grants has now passed.

 Projects must align with the Rural Mental Health Project’s guiding principles: community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
 See our Project Principles and the Project Overview Video for a summary of our principles and to learn more about the project.